Pasta alla Zozzona Recipe (Roman Sausage Rigatoni)

 - 1 cup finely grated Pecorino Romano cheese, plus more for serving

-- 4 ounces guanciale (cured pork jowl) or pancetta, or bacon, cut into 1/4-inch-thick batons
+- 4 ounces guanciale (cured pork jowl), or pancetta or bacon, cut into 1/4-inch-thick strips

 - 1 small onion, finely chopped